cmh - Instructions for authors

 Authors are encouraged to submit their papers electronically.
 Please send your file by email attachment to the address below.

-Send an email to firstname.lastname@example.org with a letter of submission containing the following information:
+Send an email of submission to firstname.lastname@example.org containing the following information:

 - Name of author(s) together with email address(es)